 This type of monitor saves space because you do not need extra accessories for it to work.
 However, if you still want to get the best result, you can match the internal amplifier to a specific speaker.

-Knowing and understanding the right power capacity of your studio monitor is important as it will greatly impact how it sounds in conclusion.
+Knowing and understanding the right power capacity of your monitor is important as it will greatly impact how it sounds in conclusion.
 Along with the overall sound, wattage also affects the volume, dynamic range, and amount of headroom for signals peak, among others.

 It is important to mind the type of drivers used in the overall sound monitor as it will greatly impact the sound quality.
 More specifically, let’s talk about the design, types, and sizes of a driver.